kangah-codes/purple/orbit/src/blog/building-purple.md

 # The Origin Story

-For quite sometime I've been searching for the perfect <sup>[1]</sup> budgeting app.
+For quite sometime I've been searching for the perfect budgeting app.
 I've installed and used over 10 regularly.
 Some seemed promising, but always fell short in subtle yet important ways.
 The ones with the best features were often behind paywalls, while others were bogged down with ads or had extremely outdated UI.
 It didn’t take long for the frustration to set in.
 I wasn’t just looking for a tool that worked, I needed something I’d actually enjoy using regularly, especially if I was serious about building better financial habits.

 After switching to Android, the search only got more frustrating.
-I couldn’t find a single app that felt modern, intuitive, and actually aligned with how I wanted to manage money.
+I couldn’t find a single app that felt modern, intuitive, and actually aligned with how I wanted to manage my money.
 At some point, I thought: “If none of these work for me, maybe I can just build my own.”

 That’s how Purple started.
 What began as a weekend prototype (originally called Spendwise) was purely a personal project.
 I wasn’t trying to launch a complete app or product.
 I just wanted something that was tailored to my specific use case, and I’d enjoy using every day.
 I focused on simple UX decisions guided entirely by my own habits, needs, and expectations.